robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 You should have output similar to this in your terminal..

-Note, you name have the additional `createdAt` value on your session.
+Note, you now have the additional `createdAt` value on your session.

 ```bash
 {